markdeutel/markdeutel.github.io/_pages/about.md

 ![image](../images/tinyml.png)

 To enable AI inference at the edge, TinyML research focuses on efficient DNN design, training, and compression.
 This amounts to a multi-objective optimization problem.
-AI performance should be maximized, while computational complexity and memory consumption should be minimized to meet the resource constraints of the targeted edge system.
+AI performance, e.g., classification accuracy, should be maximized, while computational complexity and memory consumption should be minimized to meet the resource constraints of the targeted edge system.
 Techniques to achieve this trade-off include DNN pruning, quantization, layer fusion, and hardware-aware neural architecture search.

 For more information, check out my [talks](./talks.html) and [publications](./publications.html).
 If you want to have a look at Edge AI at work, you can have a look at my [demo videos](./portfolio.html).